kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 transaction correctness belongs to the database.
 The programming model changed.
 Database theory did not.

-## Connection Pool Timeouts Become Part of the Request SLO
+## Connection Pool Timeouts Become Part of the Request SLO { #connection-pool-timeouts }

 If a request waits hundreds of milliseconds for a connection before executing a fast query, user latency is already poor.